 Then it happened…… “A SILVER COIN!” someone cried!!!
 That’s right, a Spanish Real, dated 1806, and it was in fine shape.
 See photo.
 In the early history of the expansion of the Far West, currency was in its infancy.
 No one bought things outright with cash.
 They bartered for things that they wanted.

-Artifacts found at the site of Fort McMahan
+Map lists the settlers of Fort McMahan

 We were jumping up and down, still screaming to high heavens.
 This was again, a big find.
 The date on the old coin was 1806.
 The same year Lewis & Clark’s Expedition returned from their voyage to find a pathway to the Pacific Ocean.
 This was unbelievable.